Documentation Index

 Create a form field to accept the input value from the user.
 In this example, the user enters their GPA in a text field.

-Copy the export key value, in this case sys:school:gpa, as we’ll need it later.
+Copy the export key value, in this case sys:school:gpa, because you need it later.
 Save the field.

 Add the Translation element from the form palette